Sign in to your Google Account.

 Cloud Run is available in the following regions:

-If you already created a Cloud Run service, you can view the region in the Cloud Run dashboard in the GCP Console.
+If you already created a Cloud Run service, you can view the region in the Cloud Run dashboard in the Cloud Console.

 To learn how to build a container from code source, push to Container Registry, and deploy, see: